mlhartme/maven-dockerbuild-plugin/README.md

 * `buildOrigin` current user and the machine running this build

+### Artifact arguments

+Use artifact arguments to add Maven artifacts to the Docker build context.
+Artifact arguments behave a bit different compared to the other
+argument: they copy the artifact into the build context, and they are set to resulting path, relative to the build context.

+* `artifactWar` copies the war file into the build context and sets the argument to the respective path
+* `artifactJar` copies the jar file into the build context and sets the argument to the respective path

 ## Rationale

-The main rationale behind Dockerbuilds is to keep Dockerfiles separate from the Maven module your using it for.
+The main rationale behind dockerbuilds is to keep Dockerfiles separate from the Maven project your using it for.
 This helps to:
-* Simplify maintenance: we just have to update a small number Dockerbuilds instead of a possibly hug number of Dockerfile spread in Maven modules
+* Simplify maintenance: we just have to update a small number dockerbuilds instead of a possibly hug number of Dockerfile spread in Maven projects
-* Separation: Java developers can concentrate on their Java build - they don't have to care about the latest best practice to build an image for them; instead, they simply pick the latest Dockerbuild that fits their framework/setup.
+* Separation: Java developers can concentrate on their Java build - they don't have to care about the latest best practice to build an image for them; instead, they simply pick the latest dockerbuild that fits their framework/setup.
 * Avoid copy paste: nobody's forced to Google for suitable Dockerfiles - that could get copied to the Maven module - and easily become unmaintained.
-* Operations: is much easier to keep a small number of Dockerbuild in good shape (in particular: )updated with security fixes).
+* Operations: is much easier to keep a small number of dockerbuild in good shape (in particular: )updated with security fixes).

+The price you have to pay: you cannot quickly adjust a Dockerfile for your particular Maven project - you have to adjust a shared version in your Dockerfile library.

-Dockerbuilds is the reason I wrote this plugin; I didn't find a proper way to do this in other Maven Docker plugins (a common approach to get close to this: provide shared base images and keep the Dockerfile in maven as small as possible).
+Dockerbuilds are the reason I wrote this plugin; I didn't find a proper way to do this in other Maven Docker plugins.
+A common approach to get close is to provide central base images and use a simple Dockerfile in every Maven project to glue things together.

 ## Implementation

 This plugin is pretty simple.
 The build plugin prints equivalent build commands to log what it does:
-* resolve artifact containing the docker build
+* resolve artifact containing the Dockerfile
-* unpack into target/dockerfile
+* unpack into `target/dockerbuild/context`
 * copy artifact arguments into this directory
 * use Dockers Java Client API to build the image;

-  note that the plugin outputs the equivalent docker command line call to document precisely what it does - the command line is *not* used
+Note that the plugin does not actually use command-line call it prints to the console -- this is just to Document hat it does and to simplify manual testing, you can copy-and-paste the commands to retry your build.

 ## Links